stitchdata/docs/_troubleshooting/data-discrepancies/database-integration-table-name-collisions.md

 keywords: troubleshooting, trouble, issue, help, data discrepancy, discrepancies,
 permalink: /troubleshooting/data-discrepancies/database-integration-table-name-collisions

-summary: "In database integrations, if the names of multiple tables canonicalize to the same name - even if they're from different source databses or schemas - name collisions and data discrepancies can occur.
+summary: "In database integrations, if the names of multiple tables canonicalize to the same name - even if they're from different source databases or schemas - name collisions and data discrepancies can occur.
 This applies to any database integration available in Stitch."

+key: "database-table-name-collisions"

 type: "discrepancy, database-integration, replication"
 promote: "false"
 ---